 Electricity in Rwanda

-In Rwanda the power plugs and sockets are of type C and J. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Rwanda the power plug sockets are of type C and J. The standard voltage is 230 V and the frequency is 50 Hz.

 Power plug adapter needed in Rwanda?

-In Rwanda the power plugs and sockets are of type C and J. Check out the following pictures.
+In Rwanda the power plug sockets are of type C and J. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and J.